Unity-Technologies/ml-agents/docs/Limitations.md

 `Academy.Instance.EnvironmentStep()`

 ### Unity Inference Engine Models
-Currently, it is only possible to use models created with our trainers to run ML-Agents with a neural network behavior.
+Currently, only models created with our trainers are supported for running ML-Agents with a neural network behavior.

 ## Python API